GST Due Dates 2026

 Extensions & Special Circumstances:

-- Applying for Extensions: The IRD might allow extensions for GST return filing in specific circumstances.
-If you anticipate difficulties meeting a deadline, contact the IRD well in advance to discuss potential extensions.
+- Applying for Extensions: If you anticipate difficulties meeting a deadline, contact the IRD well in advance to discuss potential extensions.
 Documentation or evidence supporting your reason might be required.

 - Non-Standard Due Dates: There can be situations where standard due dates may not apply or can be adjusted, particularly if your business experiences unique circumstances such as natural disasters, significant disruptions, or other unexpected events.
 Always consult with the IRD or a tax professional in such situations.